prateekanandiitb/prateekanandiitb.github.io/_news/announcement_3.md

 published: true
 ---

-Awarded the prestigious **ANRF Early Career Research Grant (ECRG)** for performing research in drop microfluidics
+Awarded the prestigious **ANRF Early Career Research Grant (ECRG)** for performing research in drop microfluidics.
+The research will aim at characterizing the migration of drops in channel flows as a function of their deformability and size.
+The nature of this work will be both analytical and numerical.